Canada's COVID-19 Economic Response Plan

 - Additional benefits will be provided for parents.

-- For those families who qualify, they will receive up to $300 per child as part of their May payment.
+- Families who qualify will receive up to $300 per child as part of their May payment.

 Boosting the Goods and Services Tax Credit (GSTC)

-- Providing 1-time special payment by early May 2020 through the Goods and Services Tax credit (GSTC).
+- Providing 1-time special payment beginning April 9 through the Goods and Services Tax credit (GSTC).

 - Adults who qualify for the GST Credit will receive up to $400 for singles and $600 for couples.